GStahn/ranking_german_districts/README.md

     - Save results to `.rds` and `.txt` files.
     - Generate bar plots of the top 20 districts by index score.

+## Roadmap
+1. Create an R-Shiny app, which let's useres set their preferences easily without changing and executing R code.
+2. Update data.

 ## Dependencies

 - R (≥ 4.0.0)